Dueling RL: Reinforcement Learning with Trajectory Preferences: Problem Setup

-\textbf{Objective:} The objective of the learner is to find an optimal policy $\pi$ that maximizes the average reward of the pair of played trajectories.
-Formally, over $T$ rounds, the pseudo-regret w.r.t. a policy class $\Pi$ is defined as: where $\pi^*:= \max_{\pi \in \Pi}s(\pi)$ as follows by the definition of $s(\pi)$ for any policy $pi \in \Pi$.
+\textbf{Objective:} Alternative: The objective of the learner is to minimize regret by finding policies to maximize the sum of their expected scores over $T$ rounds.
+At each round $t$, the learner proposes two policies, $\pi^1_t$ and $\pi^2_t$, which are executed in the MDP generating trajectories $\tau_t^1$ and $\tau_t^2$.
+The learner then receives feedback in the form of the Bernoulli variable $o_t \in \{0, 1\}$ which specifies whether $\tau^1_t$ is preferred ($o_t = 1$) or $\tau^2_t$ is preferred ($o_t = 0$).
+The preference feedback $o_t$ is distributed according to $P(\tau_t^1 \succ \tau^2_t)$.
+We measure the learner's performance via its pseudo-regret w.r.t. policy class $\Pi$, which we define as: where $\pi^*:= \max_{\pi \in \Pi}s(\pi)$.
 This essentially measures the performance of the learner at round $t$ in terms of average score of the played policies $\pi_t^1, \pi_t^2$ w.r.t. the score maximizing policy $\pi^*$.

-\begin{rem} An important thing to note is that, due to the inherent linearity of our score function, representing any trajectory pair $(\tau_1,\tau_2)$ by the feature $\big(\phi(\tau_1)-\phi(\tau_2)\big) \in \R^d$, our underlying preference model is similar to reward model of \cite{chatterji21} (see Assumption $1$).
-However, our preference objective (Eqn.~\ref{eq:reg1}) is of different nature which requires both policies $(\pi^1_t,\pi^2_t)$ to gradually converge to the reward maximizing policy $\pi^*$ for any sublinear regret guarantee to hold good.
-On the other hand, applying the techniques of \cite{chatterji21} would lead to converge them to the (best-worst)-trajectory pair instead which would lead to a linear regret.
-Here lies the novelty of our proposed techniques which builds up on new algorithm ideas for the current ``dueling regret" objective. \end{rem}

-An alternate notion regret could be to measure the performance of the RL-learner directly in terms of the policy-preferences as follows: \textbf{Claim 1.} Assuming $\pi^*$ and $\tilde \pi^*$ are respectively the maximizer of Eqn. \ref{eq:reg2}, we have $\tilde \pi^* = \pi^*$.